-To take advantages of PDE techniques, [14] proposed a PDE-based technique to extract medial axes (or skeletons) for arbitrary 3D objects bounded by polygonal meshes.
-This method uses a diffusion-based equation with differential properties of the boundary surface to approximate a simplified medial axis of the object.
+In this paper, we present a PDE technique to extract medial axes (or skeletons) for arbitrary 3D objects bounded by polygonal meshes.
+We formulate a diffusion-based equation with differential properties of the boundary surface to approximate a simplified medial axis of the object.
 The diffusion-based equation is solved numerically along the time axis, therefore users can obtain visual feedback during the medial axis extraction process.
+Note that, because the PDE formulation can also be applied to objects of other data formats, it is straightforward to further generalize our method to handle solid objects with other boundary representations.
 Users can define their own medial axis for an object by selecting desired boundary points of the object to be skeletal points on the medial axis.
 It provides users more degrees of freedom for shape skeletonization and further manipulation.
-To further improve the performance of the PDE-based medial axis extraction procedure, in this paper, we employ a distance field function based on Taylor polynomials to detect medial axis/surface point on the propagating surface.
+Our algorithm also allows users to define local regions for skeletonization for part of the object interactively during the process, which will speed up the medial axis extraction for complex models.
+After the medial axis is extracted, shape manipulation of the original dataset can be performed by sculpting the skeleton and using our diffusion-based front propagation technique along with the distance information between the skeleton and the boundary surface to reconstruct the deformed shape.
 Fig. 2 demonstrates some examples of extracted medial axes from several objects.

 The remaining of this paper is organized as follows.
 Section 2 reviews previous work of medial axis extraction and some related work of PDE techniques.
-Section 3 presents the formulation and numerical approximation of our PDE-based method for medial axis extraction with distance field information.
+Section 3 presents the formulation and numerical approximation of our PDE-based method for medial axis extraction.
 Section 4 details the PDE-based medial axis extraction from objects with arbitrary polygonal boundary surfaces as well as shape sculpting and manipulation based on extracted skeletons.
-In Section 5, we discuss our method with possible improvements.
+In Section 5, we discuss our method with possible future directions.
 Finally, Section 6 concludes the paper.

-2 Related Work
+2. Related Work

-2.1 Medial Axis Extraction
+2.1.
+Medial Axis Extraction